 Shannon Walters is an innovation enabler and workflow-optimization enthusiast.
 At Stanford 3D and Quantitative Imaging Lab, Shannon works closely with healthcare providers, researchers, and educators to enable effective health visualization.

 Recent innovations are of particular interest to Shannon such as 3D Printing, immersive volumetric visualization, and concise reporting of changes over time.
-Mr. Walters will be a speaker on “3D Printing for Point of Care- Stanford Experience” for our upcoming June virtual conference 3DHEALS2020.
+Mr. Walters will be a speaker for our upcoming webinar focusing on 3D Printing in Hospitals and share with us his experiences at Stanford Healthcare.

 Jenny: Since our last interview, what has changed for the industry?

 Shannon: (3D Printing, or Healthcare 3D Printing) – Healthcare 3D Printing has expanded greatly and become a much more recognized “modality”, if you will.
 The printers have expanded in capabilities and materials.
 More vendors are in the mix and many more sites are dabbling or expanding their 3D printing chops.

 Jenny: What were some of the most memorable moments or news in your community since our last interview?